Do a Kitchen Clean Up

 Do Some Patio Prep

 Soon enough, you’ll be springing outside to enjoy the warmer weather on your patio.
-Daylight Savings Time is the perfect opportunity to clean the furniture, change the lightbulbs, sweep and even add some container plants to spruce things up after a long, cold and dreary winter.
-These are the best herbs to grow on a patio.
+Daylight Savings Time is the perfect opportunity to clean the furniture, change the lightbulbs, sweep and even add some container plants to spruce things up after a long, cold, and dreary winter.

 Clean Drapes and Curtains